 Vanderbilt University is a smoke-free campus.
 Smoking and the use of electronic cigarettes, vaporizers, etc, are prohibited in all buildings on campus, including University residence halls and Greek chapter houses, and on the grounds of the campus with the exception of designated outdoor smoking areas.
-Locations of additional designated smoking areas for campus residents may be found at https://www.vanderbilt.edu/resed/wp-content/uploads/sites/141/MapSmokingBig.jpg (https://www.vanderbilt.edu/resed/wp-content/uploads/sites/141/MapSmokingBig.jpg)
+Locations of additional designated smoking areas for campus residents may be found on this map (/resed/wp-content/uploads/sites/141/MapSmokingBig.jpg).